How To Get More Jazz Gigs (New & Expanded 2023 Edition)

 With that in mind, now is a GREAT time to be laying the foundations for future success with your project.

 My offer with the newly updated & expanded 2023 edition of the How To Get More Jazz Gigs course is to help you get everything in place so your project is gig ready and prepared for booking success.

 ''This course is brilliant.
 Booking gigs can seem quite daunting, but Matt's methods break it down into a really straightforward system, meaning you can approach the right promoters with confidence.
 I've definitely booked more gigs as a result of taking this course.''

 - Joe Williamson, guitarist with Animal Society (UK)

-It starts by connecting with and motivating organisers many months before the club opens or festival starts.
+It starts by connecting with and motivating organisers many months before the club programmes is announced or the festival starts.

 Why is that band getting more gigs than you?!

 Think back to your pre-covid attempts to book gigs....

 If you know you were making great music, but not getting booked at the clubs & festivals you wanted to play at, something needs to change this time around.